kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/09_chapter_VIII.md

 of the place.
 The polo players were sixteen in number, all dressed in white.
-The Rajah was a first-rate horseman, following and hitting the ball very cleverly with his polo mallet, supported by his own side, with their great white cloaks fluttering m the sunshine.
+The Rajah was a first-rate horseman, following and hitting the ball very cleverly with his polo mallet, supported by his own side, with their great white cloaks fluttering in the sunshine.
 It was really a fine sight.
 After the match we went back to our work, and the polo ground was invaded by boys, who continued the game on foot, practising hand and eve for the difficult art.